Olical/bastion/README.md

 ## Rationale

-I got bored of all the things you have to set up to make JavaScript at least passable as a language so I thought I'd put a single tool together that orchestrated it all.
-I'm following in standard's footsteps and assuming defaults for everything for the sake of time and sanity.
-This will fit my workflow well, it may not fit yours but it solves bikeshedding, just like standard.
+I got bored of all the things you have to set up to make JavaScript bearable so I thought I'd put a single tool together that orchestrated it all.
+I'm following in [standard][]'s footsteps and assuming defaults for everything for the sake of time and sanity.
+This will fit my workflow well, it may not fit yours but it prevents bikeshedding, just like standard.

 ## Features